avaliani/webapp-snapshot-java/README.md

 Webapp Snapshot Java
 ===========================

 This project contains a Java middleware implementation and a direct invocation api to leverage existing web page snapshotting service providers.
 The web page snapshotting services snapshot a web page after executing any Javascript to enable search engines / bots to parse the post-javascript rendered page (since bots / search engines don't execute javascript).
-This is helpful if you have a javascript web app (backbone, angular, emberjs, etc,).
+This is helpful if you have a javascript web app (backbone, angular, emberjs, etc.)

 There are two parts to this code